Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-3-transformation.md

 Query string parameters and headers can be easily modified prior to sending the request on to the backend.

-- Back in the same **Calculator** API operation, add inbound policies to modify the query string and headers.
+- Open the **Find pets by status** operation in the **Swagger Petstore** API and add inbound policies to modify the query string and headers.

   ```xml
   <inbound>